entropyxyz/entropy-docs/content/concepts/_index.md

 ---
 title: "Concepts"
 weight: 20
+lead: "The following sections explore the core concepts of Entropy."
 ---

-The following sections explore the core concepts of Entropy: